 During the American Revolutionary War, the citizens of Newmarket, including Cheswill, were unequivocally for the patriotic cause.
 In April 1776, along with 162 other Newmarket men, Cheswill signed the Association Test.
 Patriots collected signatures of people opposed to what they considered the hostile actions by the British fleets and armies.
 The abundance of the returns gave the signers of the United States Declaration of Independence assurance that their acts would be sanctioned and upheld by most of the colonists.

 On the morning of December 14, 1774 John Langdon made his way through Portsmouth with a drummer, collecting a crowd to descend on the fort.
 Several hundred men responded to his call, setting out for the Castle by way of the Piscataqua River.The colonists removed 100 barrels of gun powder, light cannons,and small arms.These supplies captured by Patriots were later used by New Hampshire's forces against the British military, including at the Siege of Boston.
 As a private Wentworth served under Colonel John Langdon in a select company called “Langdon's Company of Light Horse Volunteers” which helped to bolster the Continental Army at the Saratoga campaign.
-Langdon’s company of Light Horse Volunteers made the 250-mile march to Saratoga, New York, to join with the Continental Army under General Horatio Gates, defeating British General Burgoyne at the Battle of Saratoga, which was the first major American victory in (Submitted on January 26, 2018.)
+Langdon’s company of Light Horse Volunteers made the 250-mile march to Saratoga, New York, to join with (Submitted on January 26, 2018.)